NombuleloZizi/Project2/README.md

     accuracy                           0.82      2500
    macro avg       0.79      0.78      0.78      2500
 weighted avg       0.81      0.82      0.82      2500

-    - Tuned Random Forest

-- The Final Model Chosen was a `Random Forest Regressor Model` with the n_estimators tuned to 60.
+- The Final Model Chosen was a `Logistic Regression Model` with the accuracy of 88.
-- For the testing set on the model, `60.02%` of the variance in y was explained by x.
-- The Mean Absolute Error was off by about `$728.683`.
-- The Mean Squared Error was `$1,097,379.432`.
-- The Root Mean Squared Error had a calculation of `$1,074.559`.

 Using this model to help the stakeholders understand the real customer behaviors play crucial roles in predicting outcome of the insurance. .